 George noticed a big fish tank inside the house and climbed up to it to see if the fish would be his friends.
 He said; “Will you be my friend?”, but the fish just kept swimming.

-If he couldn’t find a new friend, George decided he would just have to be his own friend.
+George decided he would just have to be his own friend if he couldn’t find a new friend.

 He saw a toy fire truck laying on the floor and decided to pretend he was a fireman, saving people’s lives and homes.